 61. Launch a free e-book

-Good digital marketing is all about creating things that naturally go viral.
+Good digital marketing is all about creating valuable things that naturally go viral.
 Get others to shout about your business by creating something that's free and helpful.
 A free e-book, for example, can do just that.
-Put together a well-written e-book that includes all sorts of tips and tricks.
+Put together a well-written guide that includes all sorts of tips and tricks.
 But make sure it's something that's really interesting and shareable.

 62. Monitor your online reputation